Discovering the Austrian Alps: Kaprun, Maria Alm, Saalfelden & Zell am See

 For centuries, the 'Camino de Santiago' has been a captivating experience for people taking on this pilgrimage route.
 During three days this summer, I had the chance of joining some friends along the first stages of the Camino del Norte, from Irún to Deba.
 Keep on reading to learn more about the Camino, our hiking itinerary and some tips that might help you plan accordingly.
 At the end of this post you will also find a map with all the locations mentioned here.

-Chorros de Jurina
+The waterfalls of Chorros de Jurina

 Hiking in Peñas de Aya

 Today I want to tell you about my first escape into the nature after testing negative upon arriving to Spain.
-As you might remember from my previous post, returning from Bolivia in the middle of the COVID pandemic wasn't easy and I had missed my friends and being outdoors so much.
+As you might remember from my previous post, returning from Bolivia in the middle of the COVID19 pandemic wasn't easy and I had missed my friends and being outdoors so much.
 This weekend I had the perfect opportunity to catch up with them all in the biggest mountain close to home: Peñas de Aya.
 Stay tuned if you want to learn all you can do here!

 Chorros de Marquiri